 - Your follow-through mustn't end with the club finishing any higher than your ribcage.

-Following these steps should help you perfect your golfball trajectory of lower shots.
+Following these steps should help you perfect your golf ball trajectory for lower shots.

 Quick steps to remember for hitting the ball lower